natalia-fpintos/Get-into-tech/GetIntoTechDay2.md

 ### Proxy ###

 It's a device that acts on your behalf.
+It acts as an intermediary between an endpoint device, such as a computer, and another server from which a user or client is requesting a service.
 <br/>
 <br/>

 ### Torrents ###

 Each device in the network shares a bit of the data downloaded.
 These can be infected by including malicious software inside the downloaded data (like a movie with a trojan).

+This is known as **Steganography**, that is, the practice of concealing a file, message, image, or video within another file, message, image, or video.
 <br/>
 <br/>